-Top 14 Beaches Near Manila To Visit This Summer
+Top 14 Beaches Near Manila To Visit In 2021

-What’s awesome about this is that you can simply pack up the car and do a day trip.
-No flights and no accommodation to worry about.
+What’s awesome about this is that you can simply pack up the car and do a day trip, especially for residents of the country.
+No swab tests, no flights and no accommodation to worry about.

 Some require you to have a bit of an adventurous spirit and take a little bit of effort to get to, but you just have to suck it up and get over it if you wanna enjoy the prize.
 Remember, it’s the journey, not the destination that matters!

-Anyway, here we go with the top 14 beaches near Manila you can visit this summer.
+Anyway, it’s time to shake off the COVID-19 blues so here we go with the top 14 beaches near Manila you can visit in the summer of 2021.

 1. Masasa Beach (Maricaban, Batangas)